caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 The `/api/*` token we just added is called a **matcher token**.
 You can tell it's a matcher token because it starts with a forward slash `/` and it appears right after the directive (but you can always look it up in the [directive's docs](/docs/caddyfile/directives) to be sure).

-Matchers are actually really powerful.
+Matchers are really powerful.
 You can name matchers and use them like `@name` to match on more than just the request path!
 Take a moment to [learn more about matchers](/docs/caddyfile/matchers) before continuing!

-<aside class="complete">✅ Matchers</aside>
+<aside class="complete">Matchers</aside>

 ## Environment variables